 Insomnia can be caused by anxiety, depression, or your cancer treatment.
 Use these tips to improve your rest:

-Surgery for vulvar cancer could involve removal of the ovaries.
-Also, radiation treatment and some types of chemotherapy can damage the ovaries or cause menopausal symptoms in women who've not yet reached menopause.
+Surgery for vulvar cancer usually does not involve removal of the ovaries.
+Radiation treatment and some types of chemotherapy can damage the ovaries or cause menopausal symptoms in women who've not yet reached menopause.
 They include symptoms, such as hot flashes, vaginal dryness, mood swings, and weight changes.
 If you were premenopausal, periods may become irregular or may stop, and you may not be able to get pregnant.
 However, some women may still be able to get pregnant after treatment: